CHAITANYAI0/CHAITANYAI0/README.md

 <h1 align="center">Hey there, Data Enthusiast! :eyes:</h1> <h3> Who Am I ? </h3>
 As a soon-to-graduate student from Northeastern University with a Master of Science in Information Systems, I’ve built a solid foundation in data science, machine learning, database management, and cloud technologies.
 I'm passionate about using data-driven insights to tackle complex business challenges and drive impactful results.

-🌱 I’m currently learning dbt and Snowflake
+🌱 I’m currently learning ML techniques and AWS tools.

 💬 Ask me about Data Science, Machine Learning, and Visualization